top of page

 Rev.B: Hallo the company!

-Rev.B: Always in formal attire - never the warmly-drawn love interest - anyway Byron - may I read your prologue? (reads and is alarmed)
+Rev.B: Always in formal attire - never the warmly-drawn love interest (sighs) - anyway, Byron - may I read your prologue? (reads and is alarmed)

-Rev.B: This is quite alarming - it will not stand Byron - the actors - esp. the ladies - will refuse to perform after being ridiculed on stage like this!
+Rev.B: This is quite alarming - it will not stand, Byron!
+The Leacroft's parlour is not the Boswell Field! - the actors - esp. the ladies - will refuse to perform after being ridiculed on stage like this!
 Even the sternest censor, to the fair must yield!

-B: To quiet their apprehensions - I will oblige and assure them that if - after having heard it at rehearsal, they do not of themselves pronounce it harmless, and even request that it should be preserved, I will most willingly withdraw it (winks at Pigot) - all that remains is to find a good-natured audience, for three nights running
+B: To quiet their apprehensions, Becher - I will oblige and assure them that if - after having heard it at rehearsal, they do not of themselves pronounce it harmless, and even request that it should be preserved, I will most willingly withdraw it (smirks at Pigot) - all that remains is to find a good-natured audience fond of a harmless skit

 CB feeds crumpets to Boatswain as the assembled company start rehearsing